Theetrebor04/README-Command-Line-Generator/README.md

 # Tests

-To run tests, you need to run the following command: index.js
+To run tests, you need to run the following command: N/A

 # Questions

-If you have any questions about the repo, open an issue or contact theetrebor directly bobbycharizard@gmail.com.
+If you have any questions about the repo, open an issue or contact Theetrebor04 directly bobbycharizard@gmail.com.